Huy-Ngo/acanban/docs/source/meth/choices.rst

 We use Jinja2_ for templating, which is default choice for Quart.
 It provides us with various tools that help secure the website easier.
+For example, it allows HTML escaping [jinjadoc]_, which helps avoiding XSS injection.

 Persistency
 -----------